elan0baharie/Artemis-Project/README.md

 $ npm -v
 3.10.5
 (If you have an older version of Node already installed, upgrade through Homebrew by running $ brew upgrade node.)

-Complete the "Working with Node" section below to confirm your installation is functioning correctly.